cea-hpc/modules/INSTALL.rst

 (http://www.tcl.tk/software/tcltk/).

-To install Modules from a distribution tarball or a clone of the git repository, a build step is there to adapt the initialization scripts to your configuration and create the documentation files.
-This build step requires the tools to be found on your system:
+To install Modules from a distribution tarball or a clone of the git repository, a build step is there to tailor the :file:`modulecmd.tcl` and the initialization scripts to the chosen installation configuration and create the documentation files.
+This build step requires the tools to be found on your
+system:

 * bash
 * make